zzckyy/handy-terminal/README.md

 ## Get Started

 Clone the repository and run Handy Terminal locally.
-Documentation and setup instructions are available in the repository.

 ---